MalikMudassir18/isra/README.md

-### -select camera in Nav-Bar
+### - select camera in Nav-Bar

 ![Camera](images_run_new_job/R4.png)

-### -click next and add Object Type, Count, Name(ROI), draw ROI in Picture and press right click on ROI, add Name by clicking"+"button
+### - click next and add Object Type, Count, Name(ROI), draw ROI in Picture and press right click on ROI, add Name by clicking"+"button

 ![Object Type](images_run_new_job/R5.png)

-### -than press next button, if notification is required fill it accordingly else press finish button.
+### - than press next button, if notification is required fill it accordingly else press finish button.

 ![Notification](images_run_new_job/R6.png)

-### In config.json paste the credentials for that Tenat.
+### - In config.json paste the credentials for that Tenat.

-### Run requirement.txt for creating enviornment, activate it and run the command given below.i.e python run_new_job.py -h is for help, python run_new_job.py -m (Name of the model), python run_new_job.py -a(to download all models)
+### - Run requirement.txt for creating enviornment, activate it and run the command given below.i.e python run_new_job.py -h is for help, python run_new_job.py -m (Name of the model), python run_new_job.py -a(to download all models)

 ## Installation
-### Install the dependencies by running
+### - Install the dependencies by running
 ```sh
 pip install -r requirment.txt
 ```